 Sure, she has some problems, but great bones!

 The first thing I did was tackle all of the bad veneer.
 Some was loose, and some was missing.
 In the middle left picture… I just took the rest of that veneer off.

-This is the top, it was in pretty rough shape, I sanded it totally down.
+This is the top of the vintage buffet, it was in pretty rough shape, I sanded it totally down.

 You can see the top here, and I gave everything a quick coat of my diy chalky paint as a primer.

 It was ready for the paint booth, but first I had to protect the top from paint, because the plan is to stain the top.
 I always lay a layer of painter’s tape on first, then I tape paper onto that.

 While I was spray painting during the 24 in 24 challenge in Cleveland, I figured out a great way to spray drawers without getting paint on the inside.
 During that challenge, there wasn’t time to tape of the insides of the drawers.
 You can see here, that I simply lay them upside down—no paint getting inside these drawers when I use my HomeRight Finish Max Fine Finish Sprayer.
 NOTE: I did not tape off the insides of the drawer areas, look how little overspray there is.